jarrodscott/istmobiome-web/content/event/cocoa/index.md

 ---

-Use the `Cite` button above to access a BibTeX formatted bibliography for liturature used in researching & preparing this presentation.
+Use the `Cite` button above to access a BibTeX formatted bibliography for literature used in researching & preparing this presentation.